andreykurenkov/andreykurenkov.github.io/writing/_posts/2015-12-25-a-brief-history-of-neural-nets-and-deep-learning-part-2.md

      </figcaption>
 </figure>

+Back to Boltzmann Machines.
 When such units are put together into a network, they form a graph, and so are a **graphical model** of data.
 Essentially, they can do something very similar to normal neural nets: some **hidden units** compute the probability of some **hidden variables** (the outputs - classifications or features for data) given known values of **visible units** that represent **visible variables** (the inputs - pixels of images, characters in text, etc.).
 In the nice known example of classifying images of digits, the hidden variables are the actual digit values, and the visible variables are the pixels of the image; given an image of the digit '1' as input, the value of visible units is known and the hidden unit modeling the probability of the image representing a '1' should have a high output probability.

 <figure>
     <img class="postimagesmall" src="https://draftin.com:443/images/34944?token=wt8jYAmcmFL7nUvwusO-SYCwcXyM0_jECFgyhTNKc5OI7gyImufruQFh98267EgUTNKXFRmZqqPP9ia4OdaOhrQ" alt="BM"/>